sm634/climate_change_projects/README.md

 #### Temperature_vs_emissions.py

 This script merged the separate data sets from CO2 emssisions and Global Temperatures measured by NASA (GISTEMP and GCAP) to look at their correlations.
-The output can be viewed in temp_vs_emissions.png file.
+The output can be viewed in temp_vs_emissions.png file: https://github.com/sm634/climate_change_projects/blob/main/temp_vs_emissions.png

 The pearson_correlation shown on the graphs was 0.95, indicating (if the temperature and emissions data is not noisy) that there is a very strong correlation between an increase of temperature with emissions.